Picovoice/wake-word-benchmark/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/Picovoice/wakeword-benchmark/blob/master/LICENSE)

-The primary purpose of this benchmark framework is to provide a scientific comparison between different wake-word detection engines.
+The primary purpose of this benchmark framework is to provide a scientific comparison between different wake-word detection engines in terms of accuracy and runtime metrics (real time factor and memory usage).
 Currently, the framework is configured for **Alexa** as the test wake-word.
 But it can be configured for any other wake-words as described [here](#how-can-i-reproduce-the-results).

 # Why did we make this?